Skip to contents

 Details

-• The interactive datatable supports column sorting, searching, and client-side export to various formats.
+• The interactive datatable supports column sorting, global searching, and client-side export to various formats.

 • All exports occur client-side through the Viewer or Tab.